alissa-huskey/python-class/docs/lessons/statements.md

 -----------------

 A {term}`simple statement` is a single instruction, one that does not group together other statements.
-In comprison to prose a simple statement is like a sentence.
+In comparison to prose a simple statement is like a sentence.
 While there are exceptions, a simple statements is essentially a line of code.

 To be more accurate, a simple statement is a single instruction that *could* be